Patong Night Market

 For travellers who want to explore Patong Night Market and still unwind in style, Mövenpick Myth Hotel Patong Phuket offers a refined retreat just minutes from the action.
 Set slightly away from Bangla Road’s busiest stretch, the hotel balances lively nightlife access with calm, heritage-inspired comfort.
 Spacious rooms, an elegant pool courtyard, and the signature Chocolate Hour create a relaxed base after evenings spent browsing Bangla Night Market stalls or tasting Phuket street food.
 In the morning, a generous breakfast at Atrio Restaurant makes it easy to start another day of exploring Patong, Old Town, or the Andaman coast.

-FAQ: Patong Night Market
+FAQ about exploring Patong Night Market

 Q: Is Patong Night Market family-friendly?